Cotton Comes to Harlem: Critical response

 Film critic Vincent Canby of The New York Times was unimpressed with the film, writing:

 'Balloons, fans, feathers—they're all out of style,' says the racially aware exotic dancer preparing her act for Harlem's Apollo Theater.
 'They don't say a thing about my people!' [...]
 However, like the dancer's balloons, fans and feathers, the movie's stick-ups, shootouts, chases, murders and wisecracks say little about the Black Experience except that Ossie Davis, when given the opportunity, can turn out a ghetto comedy-melodrama that is almost as cold and witless as Gordon Douglas' Gold Coast fables, Tony Rome and Lady in Cement.
 It's strictly for people who don't care much about movies—or who persist in regarding movies as sociology."

-In contrast, in retrospective reviews, Ken Hanke of the Mountain Xpress called Cotton Comes to Harlem "one of the earliest and best Blaxploitation films," and Brian Orndorf of Blu-Ray.com wrote, "Harlem is mostly about the ride, with chases and barbed banter urging the movie along, keeping the whole endeavor light on its toes," giving the film a B+.
+In contrast, in retrospective reviews, Ken Hanke of the Mountain Xpress called Cotton Comes to Harlem "one of the earliest and best Blaxploitation films".
+Brian Orndorf of Blu-Ray.com wrote, "Harlem is mostly about the ride, with chases and barbed banter urging the movie along, keeping the whole endeavor light on its toes," giving the film a B+.